 Electronic Payment Authority (PRT EPA)

-This facility ensures that your tax is allocated to your account correctly each month thereby avoiding non-payment penalties for incorrect allocation.
-Applications - RevNet Payroll Tax Electronic Payment Authority
+This facility ensures that your tax is allocated to your account correctly each month thereby avoiding non-payment penalties and/or interest for incorrect allocation.

 Electronic Funds Transfer (EFT)

 If payment is made by BPAY it is important that the correct biller code and reference number printed on the payroll tax payment slip or assessment payment advice is used.
+Please note the payment reference details will differ for each return.
 This will ensure correct allocation of the payment.
 If the incorrect number is used, the payment may not be allocated as intended and penalties may result.

 Cheque payments should be made payable to the Commissioner of State Taxation.
-Payment can be made by mail, in person and by courier.
+Payment can be made by mail.
 In all cases the cheque must be accompanied with the payroll tax payment slip or assessment payment advice.